ton-blockchain/wallet-ios/README.md

 # Test Gram Wallet (iOS)

-This is the complete source code and build instructions for the TON Blockchain testnet iOS client.
+This is the complete source code and build instructions for the TON Blockchain testnet iOS wallet.

 1. Install Xcode 11.1
 ```